 Back to a good night’s sleep

-What really helps me getting back into routine, is getting back to my evening routine and wake up early again.
+What really helps me get back into the routine, is getting back to my evening routine and waking up early again.
 Let my body know it’s back to the daily.

 Start with getting back to bed at your usual time.
 If you can’t fall asleep, don’t worry.
 Read a bit or do some meditation exercises.
 Let your body and mind know it’s time to take it easy.
 This I find, is easier than waking up earlier after a late night.
 You do need your hours of rest, right?